 Erez Katz, CEO and Co-founder Lucena Research

-Prolong the predictive value of Alt Data for Investment
+Prolong the predictive value of Alternative Data in your investment strategy

 While the big data revolution is well underway, one of the biggest threats (and there are quite a few) a data provider business is bound to face is the pace by which their value proposition may diminish.